ustutt-ipvs-vs/automated_ncs_benchmark/sender-receiver-linux/README.md

 ```

 with
+- `name`: Name of the configuration.
+This name is used for the file name of the log file.
 - `mptbSequence`: Array with an arbitrary number of MPTB configuration objects.
 These configurations are executed sequentially in the order given by the array.
 - `durationMinutes`: Number of minutes (floating point number) that this configuration should be executed.
 - All other parameters like in the single-run config.